| C (continued) |

 (Mick) J. 'Crocodile' Dundee (Paul Hogan, co-nominated for Best

-Original Screenplay) rescues American reporter Sue Charlton (Hogan's
+Original Screenplay) rescued American newspaper feature reporter

-real-life wife Linda Kozlowski) from a crocodile in the wild as
+Sue Charlton (Hogan's real-life wife Linda Kozlowski) from a large

-she was going for a swim - and then roasted it like a giant shish
+afterwards, he roasted it like a giant shish kabob

 - the fish-out-of-water sequences in New York City,